Forty-seven rōnin: Story

-(See Tales of Old Japan for the widely known, yet significantly fictional narrative.)

-Genesis of a tragedy
+Background

 In 1701, two daimyō, Asano Takumi-no-Kami Naganori, the young daimyō of the Akō Domain (a small fiefdom in western Honshū), and Lord Kamei Korechika of the Tsuwano Domain, were ordered to arrange a fitting reception for the envoys of Emperor Higashiyama at Edo Castle, during their sankin-kōtai service to the shōgun.

 Asano and Kamei were to be given instruction in the necessary court etiquette by Kira Kozuke-no-Suke Yoshinaka, a powerful official in the hierarchy of Tokugawa Tsunayoshi's shogunate.
-He allegedly became upset at them, either because of the insufficient presents they offered him (in the time-honored compensation for such an instructor), or because they would not offer bribes as he wanted.
+He allegedly became upset at them, either because of the insufficient presents they offered him (in the time-honoured compensation for such an instructor), or because they would not offer bribes as he wanted.
 Other sources say that he was naturally rude and arrogant or that he was corrupt, which offended Asano, a devoutly moral Confucian.
 By some accounts, it also appears that Asano may have been unfamiliar with the intricacies of the shogunate court and failed to show the proper amount of deference to Kira.
 Whether Kira treated them poorly, insulted them, or failed to prepare them for fulfilling specific bakufu duties, offence was taken.

 Initially, Asano bore all this stoically, while Kamei became enraged and prepared to kill Kira to avenge the insults.
 However, Kamei's quick-thinking counselors averted disaster for their lord and clan (for all would have been punished if Kamei had killed Kira) by quietly giving Kira a large bribe; Kira thereupon began to treat Kamei nicely, which calmed Kamei.

 However, Kira allegedly continued to treat Asano harshly because he was upset that the latter had not emulated his companion.
 Finally, Kira insulted Asano, calling him a country boor with no manners, and Asano could restrain himself no longer.
 At the Matsu no Ōrōka, the main grand corridor that interconnects the Shiro-shoin (白書院) and the Ōhiroma of the Honmaru Goten (本丸御殿) residence, Asano lost his temper and attacked Kira with a dagger, wounding him in the face with his first strike; his second missed and hit a pillar.
 Guards then quickly separated them.

 Kira's wound was hardly serious, but the attack on a shogunate official within the boundaries of the shōgun's residence was considered a grave offence.
 Any kind of violence, even the drawing of a katana, was completely forbidden in Edo Castle.
 The daimyō of Akō had removed his dagger from its scabbard within Edo Castle, and for that offence, he was ordered to kill himself by seppuku.
 Asano's goods and lands were to be confiscated after his death, his family was to be ruined, and his retainers were to be made rōnin (leaderless).

-This news was carried to Ōishi Kuranosuke Yoshio, Asano's principal counsellor, who took command and moved the Asano family away before complying with bakufu orders to surrender the castle to the agents of the government.
+This news was carried to Ōishi Kuranosuke Yoshio, Asano's principal counsellor (karō), who took command and moved the Asano family away before complying with bakufu orders to surrender the castle to the agents of the government.